Try Live Demo

 The dashboard provides system information that can be used to measure the health of your instance.
 Such as System CPU Load, the Number of Active Live Streams, System Disk, System Memory, and JVM Heap Memory.

 Seeing high memory or CPU usage is an indication of a problem that needs to be addressed.
-Its highly advisable to keep the system CPU below 75%, otherwise you’ll likely experience some issues, such as your instance crashing or live streams failing.
+Its highly advisable to keep the system CPU and memory below 75%; otherwise, you’ll likely experience some issues, such as your instance crashing or live streams failing.

 Applications

-Ant Media Server comes with two default applications, LiveApp and WebRTCApp in the community edition and WebRTCAppEE in the enterprise edition.
-Both are open source.
+Ant Media Server comes with three default applications: LiveApp, WebRTCApp and live in the community edition, and WebRTCAppEE ( in lieu of WebRTCApp) in the enterprise edition.
+All applications are open source.

-The application holds the pages for publishing and playing live streams.
+The application holds sample pages for publishing and playing live streams.
+You can also test the sample pages via WebRTC samples on the website.
 Each application functions independently of each other and holds their own settings and configuration options.

-All the installed applications are listed in the left hand menu under the “APPLICATIONS” section.
-Clicking on one of application names loads a page that contains three tabs; user management, live streams and application settings.
+All the installed applications are listed in the left-hand menu under the APPLICATIONS section.
+Clicking on one of the application names loads a page that contains three tabs: Live Streams, VoD and Settings.

-It’s also worth noting, that the name of the application does not hold any significance other than its identity.
-Each application is exactly the same, its simply the settings that can differentiate between them.
+It’s also worth noting that the name of the application does not hold any significance other than its identity.
+Each application is exactly the same; it is simply the settings that can differentiate between them.

-The two default applications that come loaded with Ant Media Server are exactly the same.
+The three default applications that come loaded with Ant Media Server are exactly the same.

 Live Streams